The Lego Batman Movie: Video games

 Based on The Lego Batman Movie, Warner Bros.
 Interactive Entertainment released the endless-runner game coinciding with the release of the film.
 It was released for Android and iOS.
+A Story Pack and Fun Pack based on the film were released for Lego Dimensions.

-Cancelled sequel
+Canceled sequel

 On December 5, 2018, McKay announced a sequel to The Lego Batman Movie was in the works, with him returning to direct.
 The film was set to be released in 2022.
 However, following the disappointing box office returns of The Lego Movie 2: The Second Part in 2019, Universal Pictures acquired the film rights to the Lego brand in April 2020, effectively cancelling the sequel due to Warner Bros. owning the rights to DC Comics.

 In June 2021, McKay revealed that the script was being written by Michael Waldron and Dan Harmon.
 It would have focused on Batman's relationship with the Justice League, particularly Superman, and the main villains would have been Lex Luthor and OMAC.
 Waldron revealed that the film was tentatively titled Lego Superfriends.